United States Secret Service

 • Credit check

-• complete a training program at the training at the Federal Law Enforcement Training Center (FLETC).
+• Complete a Federal Law Enforcement Training Center (FLETC) training program.

 If you are selected to move forward to the next phase of the application process, additional requirements may include: